Nearly 30 Years Ago, This ‘X-Men’ Comics Storyline Was a Powerful Allegory for HIV

-The X-Men, that team of mutants who have been fighting off evil in all its incarnations since the 1960s, have for decades been commended as an allegory for civil rights issues.
-Mutants are themselves a people shunned, feared and hated by society for their differences, over which they themselves have no control.
+The X-Men, that team of superheroes who have been fighting off evil in all its incarnations since the 1960s, have for decades been commended as an allegory for civil rights issues.
+Mutants (as these superpowered people are referred to) are a people shunned, feared and hated by society for their differences, over which they themselves have no control.
 And while the “X gene,” which gave these heroes and villains super powers, is different from race, gender and sexuality, the Stan Lee-created comic book universe is considered a shining example of how comics have long reflected society and social values.

 Throughout the years, many queer people have had particularly deep relationships with the characters and storylines found in the pages of comic books.
-For a young gay kid, X-Men comics are an escape from the mundane real world, sure, but each issue is also a problem-solving guide to dealing with hate and bigotry, always sharing the importance of never giving up on a world that can stubbornly refuse to understand you.
+For many young queer kids, X-Men comics are an escape from the mundane real world, sure, but each issue is also a problem-solving guide to dealing with hate and bigotry, always sharing the importance of never giving up on a world that can stubbornly refuse to understand you.

-Today, as we honor the 30th anniversary of World AIDS Day (or World HIV Day) — a day when we pay tribute to those we’ve lost and also celebrate the strides we’ve made in moving towards a cure — let’s take a look at one X-Men storyline in particular which bears a direct connection to HIV and the very real epidemic that ravaged the gay community throughout the 1980s and ’90s, the Legacy Virus.
+Today, as we honor World AIDS Day once again (or World HIV Day) — a day when we pay tribute to those we’ve lost and also celebrate the strides we’ve made in moving towards a cure — let’s take a look at one X-Men storyline in particular which bears a direct connection to HIV and the very real epidemic that ravaged the gay community throughout the 1980s and ’90s.

 The Legacy Virus wasn’t identical to HIV.
 It was an airborne “viroid” released by an evil mutant from thousands of years in the future, only affecting those individuals with an “X-factor.”
 When attached to a mutant, it would cause their powers to malfunction, and their body would become incapable of creating healthy blood cells, like a fast-replicating cancer.